 Korinbo

 Korinbo is the main street in Kanazawa’s central commercial and business district and has many major department stores and shopping malls.
-These include the Daiwa department store, the Korinbo Atrio shopping complex, and Tokyu Square Korinbo (formerly Korinbo 109).
+These include the Daiwa department store, the Korinbo Atrio shopping complex, and Claso Place Korinbo.
 For the top international and domestic fashion brands head to Daiwa and Atrio.
-For more general goods and cheaper brands head to Tokyu Square.
+For more general shopping, cafes, services, and the Cinemond mini-theater, head to Claso Place Korinbo.

 Korinbo